zew/go-questionnaire/README.md

 * The transferrer could truncate the pages from the online JSON files
  leaving only user ID, completion time and survey data.

-* For each user, only the responses could be saved to session/JSON; not the entire questionnaire data.
- The responses could be merged into the questionnaire based on input name.

 * The generators could be compiled into independent executables.
  They could then be executed on the command line with the parameters as JSON file.